QuentinRa/blog.quentinra.dev/games/game-dev/index.md

 * Do the user need a keyboard? a mouse?
 * Is a joystick supported?
 * How can the user become strong? (combos/...)
-* What kind of play-style should be encouraged? discouraged? (ex: bashing/farming?)
+* What kind of playstyle should be encouraged? discouraged? (ex: bashing/farming?)
   * are the mobs/monsters respawning? (if not, you could prevent the user from farming)
   * you can prevent the user from accessing some quests/areas